Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes

-Microring resonators are a promising platform for delivering on-chip quantum light sources~\cite{Silverstone2016,Gentry2015,Harris2014}, offering high brightness~\cite{Savanier2016,Azzini2012,Jiang2015}, and increasingly high purities for intereference~\cite{Faruque2018,Vernon2017}.
-However, even slight fabrication defects of waveguides leads to loss and back-scattering~\cite{Morichetti2010,Morichetti2010b}, which in microrings causes coupling of the forward and backward propagating modes.
-In the linear optical regime these effects have long been well understood~\cite{Little1997,Kippenberg2002}, are becoming well characterised experimentally~\cite{Morichetti2010a,Ballesteros2011}, including, asymmetric Fano splitting of the resonances~\cite{Li2016,Biasi2019}, and methods to exploit or overcome these limitations have been demonstrated~\cite{Bogaerts2017,Li2019}.
-Nonlinear optics remains predominantly constrained to single cavities~\cite{Garay-Palmett2013}, with multi-cavities just considered in the continuous-wave (CW) pumping regime~\cite{Jiang2015}, alongside preliminary investigations into interrogation of the back-propagating modes~\cite{Suo2017}.
-Similarly, backscatter in cavities generating Kerr frequency combs often plays a significant role in degrading the quality of the resonances and subsequent phase stability~\cite{Fortier2019,Kippenberg2018,Chen2011}, though these classical models tend to focus on soliton formation in the steady states of the strongly nonlinear regime~\cite{Kondratiev2019,Kondratiev2020}, with counter-propagating solitons only recently being proposed~\cite{Yang2017} and demonstrated~\cite{Joshi2018a}.
+Microring resonators are a promising platform for delivering on-chip quantum light sources~\cite{Silverstone2016,Gentry2015,Harris2014}, offering high brightness~\cite{Savanier2016,Azzini2012,Jiang2015}, and increasingly high purities for interference~\cite{Faruque2018,Vernon2017}.
+However, even slight fabrication defects of waveguides leads to loss and backscattering~\cite{Morichetti2010,Morichetti2010b}, which in microrings causes coupling of the forward and backward propagating modes. \com{In the linear optical regime these effects have long been well understood~\cite{Little1997,Kippenberg2002}, are becoming well characterised experimentally~\cite{Morichetti2010a,Ballesteros2011}, including, asymmetric Fano splitting of the resonances~\cite{Li2016,Biasi2019} and methods to overcome these limitations have been demonstrated~\cite{Bogaerts2017,Li2019,Svela2020}.
+Microring cavities have great potential for uses in sensing applications~\cite{Yi2011,Yi2009,Yi2011a}, where backscattering often degrades performance, though counterpropagating modes can be exploited for some sensing applications~\cite{Yang2018,DeGoede2021,Arbabi2011}}.
+Nonlinear optics remains predominantly constrained to single cavities~\cite{Garay-Palmett2013,Yang2007,Helt2010,Vernon2015}, with \com{multiple degenerate cavity modes} just considered in the continuous-wave (CW) pumping regime~\cite{Jiang2015}, alongside preliminary investigations into interrogation of the back-propagating modes~\cite{Suo2017}.
+Similarly, backscatter in cavities generating Kerr frequency combs often plays a significant role in degrading the quality of the resonances and subsequent phase stability~\cite{Fortier2019,Kippenberg2018,Chen2011}, though these classical models tend to focus on soliton formation in the steady states of the strongly nonlinear regime~\cite{Kondratiev2019,Kondratiev2020,Hill2020}, with counter-propagating solitons only recently being proposed~\cite{Yang2017} and demonstrated~\cite{Joshi2018a}.